 - 3. USE OF SICK LEAVE (FAMILY ILLNESS).
 Employees may use up to ten days per fiscal year of sick leave for illness of an immediate family member.
 "Immediate family member" is defined as husband or wife, child, stepchild, brother, sister, half-brother or sister, stepbrother or sister, parent, parent-in-law, stepparent, or domestic partner, wherever they may reside, or other relative living in the same household.
-All continuous absences in excess of two days for family illness require submission of medical documentation of the reason. - 4.
+All continuous absences in excess of two days for family illness require submission of medical documentation of the reason.
+Family Illness Leave is not intended for employees who do not have sufficient sick leave in their accrued accounts to cover their requested absence(s). - 4.
 REPORTING OF SICK LEAVE USE.
 The employee must notify his/her immediate supervisor before the beginning of the scheduled workday that he/she is going to be off sick in accordance with departmental work rules.
 Such notice shall be provided to the employee's immediate supervisor in a manner designated in the departmental work rules.
 Absent emergency circumstances, the failure to provide the required advance notice will result in the absence being considered absent without approved leave (AWOL) under Part II. - 5.
 MISUSE OR ABUSE OF SICK LEAVE.
 Any time the District has reason to believe an employee may be abusing or misusing the sick leave benefit, it may require the employee to submit medical documentation of the reason for the absence.
-Misuse or abuse of sick leave may result in loss of pay and/or disciplinary action, up to and including termination.
+Misuse or abuse of sick leave may result in loss of pay and/or disciplinary action, up to and including termination. - 6.
+PLACEMENT ON SICK LEAVE CERTIFICATION REQUIREMENT.
+A supervisor may prospectively place an employee on a special sick leave certification requirement (i.e., a requirement to submit medical documentation substantiating each absence, regardless of duration) if the supervisor determines in his or her discretion that the employee's absences have been excessive.
+Sick leave certification requirements should not be in place for more than one year, but they may be extended as needed.
+An employee's